-We are engaged in three distinct research projects that seek to discover new molecules for the treatment of inflammatory diseases and for accelerating wound healing.
+AUSTRALIA.
+We are currently engaged in two distinct research projects that seek to discover new molecules for the treatment of inflammatory diseases and for accelerating wound healing.

-- Our most advanced program involves the development of peptides for the treatment of inflammatory skin diseases, including psoriasis and eczema.
-Specifically, we have discovered a peptide produced natively in the body that has remarkable anti-inflammatory properties.
-We have since developed a modified lead molecule called RP23 that has shown impressive activity in preclinical models when applied topically to skin.
+Our most advanced program involves the development of peptides for the treatment of inflammatory skin diseases, including psoriasis and eczema.
+Specifically, we have developed and patented a modified lead molecule called RP23 that has shown impressive activity in preclinical models where it has been shown to reduce skin inflammation, redness, thickening and scaling when applied topically as a cream.